CalderWhite/htn-2022/README.md

 #### Are you following best practices to make sure the project is maintainable if development were to continue on it?

-I used ESLint to conform to a widely accepted style standard with 0 warnings and 0 errors, and I believe this would make the project maintainable in the future if different developers started to work on the codebase.
+I used ESLint to conform to a widely accepted standard with 0 warnings and 0 errors, and I believe this would make the project maintainable in the future if different developers started to work on the codebase.
 Additionally, I compartmentalized many of the features into components to reduce cognitive load.
 If you want to change the EventCard, you only need to look at the EventCard.
+This is a frustration I have had with other codebases, so I kept this in mind when laying out the project.

 #### Is your application accessible and responsive (usable on multiple device types and/or for individuals with impairments)?